fluidware/fluidsurveys-docs/chapters/Analyze/responsetable.rst

 Selection Columns
 ^^^^^^^^^^^^^^^^^

 By default, only a fraction of information is displayed at any given time for all collected data.

-Make sure you specify the columns that you’d like to have included in the table before creating the filter.
-If they aren’t selected, they won’t appear in the table once the filter is applied.

-To ensure that your responses are properly displayed, with or without a filter applied, select which column(s) you wish to appear.
-You can also “Select All” which will show every single column (response) within your survey.
+There are a series of Columns which must be added in order to see the collected information.

+Below are a series of Columns available for every surveys response data

 .. list-table::
    :widths: 28 78